 Last week, Prince Albert visited Latvia and Estonia to discuss with the heads of state of those countries bilateral relations with Monaco, including commercial and environmental issues.
 Charlene was officially named the Monegasque ambassador to the Special Olympics.

-Tagged Albert II of Monaco, Bilateral Relations, Charlotte Casiraghi, Estonia, France, Grand Prix, HIV/AIDS, Latvia, Monegasques Royal Wedding 2011, Patronage, Pierre Casiraghi, Princess Charlène, Sport, Working Visit.
+Tagged Albert II of Monaco, Bilateral Relations, Charlotte Casiraghi, Estonia, France, Grand Prix, HIV/AIDS, Latvia, Monegasques Royal Wedding 2011, Patronage, Pierre Casiraghi, Princess Charlène of Monaco, Sport, Working Visit.